 • There is something special about seeing nature close to your home.
 It's one thing to see a well-known Great Horned Owl nest at a wildlife refuge but when you stumble upon one by a strip mall in your radius?
 It's downright awe-inspiring.

 • When you spend a lot of time in neighborhoods and parks and sketchy back alleys close to home you start to appreciate your surroundings even more.
 When you care about a place you're more likely to fight for it, whether it be through park clean-ups, phone calls to your local politicians, or planting native plants.

-• The opportunity for competition!
+• The opportunity for competition! * To see the final totals from the 2019 5MR Challenge click here.
 There was an impressive 5MR competition in Southern California in 2018 with at least a dozen birders competing.
 There have been 5MR Big Day competitions among several of us bird-bloggers also.

 4. What if I already keep a "green" or "motorless" list?

 You're awesome.
 Keep it up.
 If you combine the two you can save energy on bike-riding and focus more time on birding.

 5. There are literally zero eBird hotspots in my 5-mile radius.
 What do I do?

 Start exploring!
 Scan satellite images and find yourself some good wildlife habitat, then go out and see what you can find.
 Suggest locations as hotspots and encourage others to visit.
 You'll be a birding hero in no time.

 6. I don't use eBird so how do I keep track?